 Her seasons: The Bachelor, season 21 and Bachelor in Paradise, season 4

 An audience favorite from Nick Viall’s season of The Bachelor, Raven met Adam (of Rachel’s season of The Bachelorette) in Mexico on season 4 of Bachelor in Paradise.
 The two got off to a late start but left the season together and have remained that way ever since.
-Adam proposed to Raven in Dallas, Texas in September 2019, and the two are set to make it official at Temple Emanu-El in Dallas, Texas, on May 30, 2020.
+Adam proposed to Raven in Dallas, Texas in September 2019 and the two are currently planning their wedding (which they've had to postpone three times!).

 Arie Luyendyk Jr. and Lauren Burnham